 - Communication skills

 Expert Hint: According to studies, most large companies use an ATS scanning system.
-Tailoring your resume to a specific job will make your resume ATS compliant.
+Tailoring your resume to a specific job will make sure you have an ATS-friendly resume.
 This will highly increase your chances of getting invited for an interview.

 The ResumeLab builder is more than looks.
 Get specific content to boost your chances of getting the job.
 Add job descriptions, bullet points, and skills.
 Easy.
 Improve your resume in our resume builder now.